-Environmental Land Management Schemes trials in Devon
+Environmental Land Management test and trials in Devon

 The UKs new agricultural policy is expected to be underpinned by payment of public money for the provision of public goods.
 As the UK moves away from the EU’s Common Agricultural Policy, it has been proposed that farmers in England will see Basic Payment Scheme (BPS) funding and Countryside Stewardship phased out and new agri-environment funding rolled in.
-The Environmental Land Management System (ELMS) has been proposed as a key element of this.
+The Environmental Land Management (ELM) system has been proposed as a key element of this.

 Most payments made to farmers under the Common Agricultural Policy are based on the amount of land they farm.
-Under ELMS, farmers would be encouraged to produce environmental land management plans and will be paid for the environmental outcomes they deliver.
+Under ELM, farmers would be encouraged to produce environmental land management plans and will be paid for the environmental outcomes they deliver.

 Dartmoor Test and Trial, Dartmoor National Park